PeteyChan/SimpleECS/README.md

   * world.CreateEntity()
   * world.Destroy()

-Entities created during query.Foreach() will be invalid during the function, but you can still use all entity functions on that entity, it will simply be applied when the Foreach function completes.
+Entities created during query.Foreach() will be invalid during the function.
+However you can still set or remove components on that entity, they will simply be applied when the Foreach function completes.

 ```C#
 var entity = world.Create("my entity", 3);